nprapps/dailygraphics/README.md

 Deploy the project to production.
 Visit ```http://apps.npr.org/dailygraphics/graphics/$SLUG```, and on that page should be an ```iframe``` with your graphic inside of it, and an embed code below the graphic.
 Paste the embed code into your page.
 (Some CMSes treat code snippets like this as a separate "HTML asset.")

-Connecting to a Google Spreadsheet
+Connecting To A Google Spreadsheet
 ----------------------------------

 This section describes usage of NPR's copytext rig for syncing text from a Google Spreadsheet.